tsprouls/DragonDrop/README.md

 ## Synopsis

-A single page web app where you can drop pictures into the UI, and then generate a pdf of the images.
+A single page angular web app where you can drop pictures into the UI, and then generate a pdf of the images.
+It is a standalone web app and does not rely on outside services.

 ## Installation